Chapter 2: Nonverbal Communication

 -

-Haptics (Touch): Touch can convey emotions ranging from affection (e.g., a hug) to aggression (e.g., a shove).
-Its appropriateness depends on the relationship and cultural context.
-A firm handshake at the beginning of a business meeting can nonverbally convey professionalism and confidence.
-However, an unsolicited pat on the back from a stranger might be perceived as an invasion of personal space and cause discomfort.
+Haptics (Touch): Haptics refers to communication through touch, a powerful nonverbal channel that can convey a wide range of emotions and messages.
+Touch can convey emotions ranging from affection (e.g., a hug) to aggression (e.g., a shove).
+Its appropriateness depends heavily on the relationship between individuals and the cultural context.
+A firm handshake at the beginning of a business meeting can nonverbally convey professionalism and confidence, whereas an unsolicited pat on the back from a stranger might be perceived as an invasion of personal space and cause discomfort.

 -